clandrew/lotrpwcheck/README.md

 ![Example image](https://raw.githubusercontent.com/clandrew/lotrpwcheck/master/Images/Usage.gif "Example image.")

 ## Build
 The program is organized as a Visual Studio 2019 solution, written in C#.
-The program runs on x86-64 architecture.
+The program runs on x86-64 architecture on a Windows OS environment.
+It was tested on Windows 7 and 10 and may work on other versions.
 It uses Windows Forms and .NET 4.7.2.
 The UI for entering the password is dressed up to look a bit like the game, just for fun.
 Those parts use GDI+.